iPrinka/comments-summary-ml-project/README.md

 # youtube-comments-summary-project

+Please find my Streamlit app hosted [here](https://priyanka-gangadhar-palshetkar-comments-summary-ml-pr-app-jcrb9k.streamlit.app/)
+Note: If you face an error, the Open AI API credits on my account might have expired :D

 ## Project Summary

 The goal of this model is to provide a summary of comment threads for any given Youtube video in the following formats: